MateuszB-PL/CppCalc/README.md

 ___

-Tested on fedora 37 linux with gnome-desktop,
-Manjaro with KDE Plasma
+Tested on fedora 37 linux with gnome-desktop (gnome-terminal), Manjaro with KDE Plasma (alacritty)

 (if dont works try with different terminal)
+DONT WORKING ON KONSOLE-KDE
 ___

 **cppcalc  v0.1**